Oisin-Headen/Wolf-Game/README.md

-# Ragnarok
+# The Wolf Game
-This is the repo for the Ragnarok Video Game.
+This is the repo for the Wolf Game Video Game.

 Potentially Useful Resources: